davidski/foodcart-bot/README.md

 FoodCart-Bot
 ================

-Python based AWS Lambda function for posting the food cart's scheduled to be on-site today to a Slack channel.
+Python based AWS Lambda function for posting the food carts scheduled to be on-site today to a Slack channel.

-When triggered, this function polls the Seattle Food Cart API for the booked food carts for the day.
+When triggered, this function polls the Seattle Food Cart API for the food carts booked for today.
 These bookings are parsed into custom objects and posted to Slack via a webhook.

 Environment Variables